MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 ![A screenshot of a computer Description automatically generated](../../media/sample-mesh-101/image009.jpg)

-**The Packages**
+### The Packages

 For this tutorial, you don't need to install any packages---they're already pre-loaded into the tutorial project.
 If you were creating your own project from scratch, you would need to install the Mesh Toolkit package.
-To learn more about this, see our article titled *Download the Mesh Tookit*.
+To learn more about this, see our article titled *Download the Mesh Toolkit*.

 ## Chapter 2: Prepare the tutorial project

 ### Scenes in the tutorial project

 1. Open the **Mesh101.unity** project in Unity.
-If you have more than one version of Unity installed, be sure to open the project with the version required for this tutorial: Unity 2022.3.7f1.
+If you have more than one version of Unity installed, be sure to open the project with `Unity 2022.3.7f1` which is required for this tutorial:

     > [!NOTE]
     > In the **Assets** folder, there are two scenes available: **Starting Point** and **Finished Project**.